 Why Is Water Important To Your Health?

 The human body is designed to run on water and minerals.
 Now check this out!
 The human body is more than 70% water, blood is more than 80%, the brain is more than 75%, and the liver is 96% water.
-In addition, recent researches have focused on the tremendous healing ability of the body, which depends on water.
+In addition, recent research has focused on the tremendous healing ability of the body, which depends on water.
 Hence, in striving to sustain youthful longevity, water has become an essential solution.
-For example, water is used by the body to control temperature, carry nutrients, and oxygen to cells.
+For example, water is used by the body to control temperature, and carry nutrients, and oxygen to cells.
 Also, to eliminate waste, cushion joints, and protect organs and tissues.